jrgriffiniii/vesconte/README.md

 a Ruby version manager such as [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv).

-GeoHyrax supports Ruby 2.4, 2.5, and 2.6.
+Vesconte supports Ruby 2.4, 2.5, and 2.6.
 When starting a new project, we recommend using the latest Ruby 2.6 version.

 ### Redis